gardener/gardener/docs/proposals/28-autonomous-shoot-clusters.md

 This `gardenlet` has coordinates for an existing Gardener system it can connect to such that it can register the `Shoot` resource (similar to how it registers the `Seed` resource today when running in a seed cluster).
 Any day-2 operations like updates or upgrades will be performed by the `gardenlet` and via the `Shoot` API.
 As a consequence, there will be no command in `gardenadm` similar to [`kubeadm upgrade`](https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm-upgrade/).
-It is explicitly out of scope to support cluster management without a `gardenlet` connected to a Gardener system (see [this section](#gardenadm-connect) for more details).
+It is explicitly out of scope to support cluster management without a `gardenlet` connected to a Gardener system (see [`gardenadm connect` section](#gardenadm-connect) for more details).

 ### Prerequisites